General Info – summary

 Family: Rutaceae.
 (Citrus family) has 160 genera and 2 000+ species.
 Leaves often have pellucid (clear, almost transparent in transmitted light) oil glands which are responsible for the aromatic smell.
 These gland dotted leaves are usually opposite and lack stipules.
 Most leaves are compound.
 The plants are usually monoecious.
 The regular Flowers are bractless, bisexual or unisexual.
 The 4-5 Petals are usually free.
 The Stamens have anthers that are dorsifixed and 2-thecous (have 2 pollen sacs).
 Staminodes are often present.
 The Ovary usually has 5 carpels, and the Style is simple.
 Fruit is variable.
 This family has 23 species in Africa.
 The Rutaceae in southern Africa are largely concentrated in the Western Cape.
 Indigenous genera with trees on this website include Calodendron, Ptaeroxylon, Vepris and Zanthoxylum.
 Calodendron is the only genus of this family to have large flowers.

-Name derivation: Calodendrum – beautiful tree – referring to the flowers. capensebelonging to the Southern Cape.
+Name derivation: Calodendrum – beautiful tree – referring to the flowers. capensebelonging to the southern Cape.
 This is the only indigenous species of Calodendrum in southern Africa.

 Conservation: National Status: L C (Least Concern).
 Assessed: 2005 (W. Foden and L. Potter).